mochoabuilds/-cognition-/README.md

 	* directioncounter.py
 	* trackableobject.py
 * people_counter.py (driver script)

-# APPENDIX B HUMAN ACTION CLASSES

-* Working List for Neighborhood Shop Applications
-	* Answering Questions
-	* Bartending
-	* Cleaning Floor
-	* Cash Payments
-	* Guests Drinking
-	* Guests Eating
-	* Extinguishing Fire
-	* Garbage Collection
-	* Hugging
-	* Laughing
-	* Making Food
-	* Making Coffee Beverages
-	* Pushing Cart
-	* Shaking Hands
-	* Sign Language Interpreting
-	* Guest Smoking/Vaping
-	* Guests Browsing Goods
-	* Guests Putting Goods in Basket/Bag
-	* Sweeping Floor
-	* Stocking
-	* Mopping Floor
-	* Water Plants
-	* Petting Animals
-	* Unboxing Goods
-	* Sickness/Injury

-# APPENDIX C: POLICY MEMORANDUM
+# APPENDIX B: POLICY MEMORANDUM

 * The introduction of modern, legally enforceable computer vision privacy rights will be politically fraught.
 Reform must keep up the long, hard slog of countering implicit bias, cementing privacy rights and building the infrastructure to uphold them.
 I truly believe computer vision privacy rights should be for all, not just the few.
-Those building computer vision applications must accept greater responsiblity for its future with a collectively made set of rules with its own checks and balances.
+Those building computer vision applications must accept greater responsiblity for its future.
+They must be part of setting the agenda, attitute, culture and laws around computer vision privacy rights.

 # ACKNOWLEDGEMENTS